3-hour museum tour

 Discover the extraordinary archaeological collection of the National Roman Museum housed in Palazzo Massimo and the Baths of Diocletian.

-We will then visit Palazzo Massimo, a museum with a remarkable collection documenting the evolution of Roman artistic culture.
+We will visit Palazzo Massimo which houses a museum with a remarkable collection documenting the evolution of Roman artistic culture.
 It highlights notable pieces such as the statue of Augustus, the Boxer at rest, and unique frescoes and mosaics.
 The museum also houses a rich numismatic and jewels collection, including the famous Mummy of Grottarossa, as well as the imperial insignia of Emperor Maxentius, a rare find from Ancient Rome.
-The tour will conclude with a visit to the Basilica of St. Mary of the Angels and Martyrs, the last great architectural project from the genius of Michelangelo.

 Some of the most representative pictures of this tour